-Interestingly, we don’t necessarily wake up from the loudness of a sound but because of a change in volume.
+Interestingly, we don’t necessarily wake up from the loudness of a sound but because of a volume change.

 The result?
 Disturbances decrease and long periods of napping increase.

-There is potential for your baby to become overly reliant on it, making it difficult for them to sleep without their machine.
+There is potential for your baby to become overly reliant on it, making it difficult for them to sleep without their baby white noise machine.